dans3367/Authentik2/UNSUBSCRIBE_IMPLEMENTATION.md

 // POST /api/unsubscribe/birthday
 ```

-These routes forward requests to the unsubscribe server on port 7070, allowing customers to use the main domain for unsubscribing.
+These routes forward requests to the cardprocessor-go server on port 5004, allowing customers to use the main domain for unsubscribing.

 ### 3. Start Script Integration (`/start.sh`)

 Updated the startup script to:
-- Check and clean port 7070 on startup
+- Check and clean port 5004 on startup
-- Start the unsubscribe server alongside other services
+- Start the cardprocessor-go server with birthday and unsubscribe functionality
 - Track the process for graceful shutdown
 - Display startup status and port information